 Hello again!
-This post shares all of the reasons to not use a vacuum penis weight hanger.
+This post shares all of the reasons why you should not use a vacuum penis weight hanger.

 Let’s start with some basic information first.
-The picture above is an example of what a vacuum penis weight hanger is typically made from.
-These are known in (usually) Asian countries and in acupuncture related therapies as vacuum cupping therapy devices.
 Some opportunistic individuals started altering these devices and reselling them as penis stretching devices.

 That concept alone should be your first RED FLAG.
 Typically, when an existing product is modified to be used “off label”, it is not being used as originally designed and could therefor be dangerous.